pchiorean/Indentz/docs/README.md

 ## About

 As an artworker, I often have to perform repeated, tedious, or time-consuming operations.
-Working from home during the Covid lockdown, I had some extra time to learn a bit of scripting; over time, the collection grew.
+Working from home during the Covid lockdown I found some time to learn a bit of scripting; over time, the collection grew.
 These are simple scripts adapted to my workflow, but I tried to make them as generic as possible ([suggestions](https://github.com/pchiorean/Indentz/discussions) are welcome).
 The code was developed and tested in Adobe CC 2020 (and later) on Mac (but I mostly used [InDesign ExtendScript API 8.0](https://www.indesignjs.de/extendscriptAPI/indesign8/) for compatibility with CS6).
 I'm a graphic designer, not a programmer, so do expect oversights and bugs (please create an [issue](https://github.com/pchiorean/Indentz/issues) if you encounter one).

-I mainly use shortcuts to launch them (**Edit ‣ Keyboard Shortcuts ‣ Product Area ‣ Scripts**), so I suggest a few below (for Mac).
+I mainly use shortcuts to launch them (**Edit ‣ Keyboard Shortcuts ‣ Product Area ‣ Scripts**), so I've suggested a few below (for Mac).

 ---